-NIHR will fund full studentship costs of formal academic training courses for students from ODA-eligible countries, who are registered to attend a LMIC or HIC institution.
-All studentships will be considered, including but not limited to MScs and PhDs provided they are co-terminus with the award.
+NIHR will fund full studentship costs of formal academic training courses for ODA-eligible LMIC national students, who are registered to attend a LMIC or HIC institution.
+All studentships will be considered, including but not limited to Masters or Postdoctoral degrees provided they are co-terminus with the award.
 The course may be taught via distance/remote learning or in person, or a combination of both.

 It is expected that studentships are co-terminus with the award.
 Therefore, where PhDs are being included as part of formal training plans, funding awards should be for a minimum of 48 months to allow time for recruitment and completion of training within the funded award period.

 NIHR understands that it is common practice to provide stipends to PhD and Post-Doctoral students, however for NIHR Global Health Research funded programmes they also apply to all other academic formal training courses, so long as support or salary is not received from another source during the period of the training course.

 It is expected that stipends are only claimed where students are enrolled in a course of a minimum duration of 12 months, unless there is a clear justification for providing stipend for shorter durations.

 Stipends can be claimed by LMIC national students, regardless of whether they are registered at a HEI in an ODA-eligible country or HIC.

 LMIC national students undertaking formal training course delivered via distance/remote learning registered at a UK or other HIC HEI may have to attend residential training in the HIC as part of their course.
 Where this is the case, stipend costs can be claimed only for the time spent in the HIC as part of the course.